persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - click on the 'Multi-objective optimization' button of the diagram
     - a wizard appears, click on Cancel

-- click on the 'Screening' button of the diagram
+- click on the 'Morris' button of the diagram
     - a wizard appears, click on Cancel

 - click on the 'Optimization' button of the diagram